Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

 \textit{X-ray diffraction and photon correlation spectroscopy:} The \mbox{X-ray} photon correlation spectroscopy experiments were conducted at the 9C beamline of the Pohang Light Source-II (PLS-II) \cite{ham2026upgrade}.
-The beam was focused with Kb mirrors to a spot size of 8$\times$16~$\mu$m$^2$ at 6~keV with a transverse coherence length of approximately 1.6~$\mu$m in both directions with a 3$\times$10$^{10}$~ph/s flux.
-Diffraction was measured with an \mbox{EIGER}2 X 1M detector, with 1028$\times$1062 pixels and pixel size 75~$\mu$m, placed at 861.29~mm from the sample at an angle 2$\theta$=22.5$^\circ$ for the brownmillerite peak and 2$\theta$=32.8$^\circ$ for the perovskite peak.
-With the same setup, the 2$\theta$ angle was swept while recording total diffraction intensity on the detector for the X-ray diffraction measurements.
+The beam was focused with Kirkpatrick-Baez mirrors to a spot size of 8$\times$16~$\mu$m$^2$ at 6~keV with a transverse coherence length of approximately 1.6~$\mu$m in both directions with a 3$\times$10$^{10}$~ph/s flux.
+Diffraction was measured with an \mbox{EIGER}2 X 1M detector, with 1028$\times$1062 pixels and pixel size 75~$\mu$m, placed at 861.29~mm from the sample at an angle 2$\theta$=22.5$^\circ$ for the BM peak and 2$\theta$=32.8$^\circ$ for the P peak.
+With the same setup, the 2$\theta$ angle was swept while recording the total diffraction intensity on the detector for the XRD measurements.

-During the measurement on the brownmillerite Bragg peak at 550~$^\circ$C, the total intensity on the detector was almost constant with a decreasing trend, while the full-width at half maximum (proportional to mean domain size) was constant.
+During the measurement on the BM peak at 550~$^\circ$C, the total intensity on the detector was approximately constant with a slight decreasing trend in time, while the full-width at half maximum (FWHM, proportional to the mean domain size) remained constant.